jbasko/wr-profiles/docs/README.rst

 *Limitation*: The default profile (``profile_name=""``) cannot be used as a parent profile.
-If you specify empty string as ``<PROFILE_ROOT>_<PROFILE_NAME>_PARENT_PROFILE`` then this profile won't have any parent profile.
+If you specify empty string as ``<PROFILE_ROOT>_<PROFILE_NAME>_PARENT_PROFILE`` then this profile won"t have any parent profile.
 It is the same as having no value set.

 Live Profile vs Frozen Profile